ChenZhongPu/data-structure-swufe/book/src/appendix/java.md

 # IDEA for Java
-In this book, we use JDK 11.
+In this book, we use JDK 11, and the IntelliJ IDEA Community is enough for our course.

 ## Create an empty project without building system